js1016/EzCopy/README.md

 # EzCopy

 EzCopy is a tiny utility that allows you to quickly copy files to [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) via context menu on Windows.
+Try [EzCopy Web install](https://ezcopy.joji.me/#install).

 You can configure up to three entries in context menu as default file upload paths.
 You just need to provide the upload path and its [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) during initial setup.
 EzCopy saves the upload path(s) in plain text and the encrypted SAS token(s) on your computer.
 Under the hood, EzCopy invokes [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) to copy the file.